metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_configuration_v1alpha2_manifest.md

 Optional:

-- `propagation` (String) Propagation decides if a deletion will propagate to the dependents ofthe object, and how the garbage collector will handle the propagation.
+- `propagation` (String) Propagation decides if a deletion will propagate to the dependents of the object, and how the garbage collector will handle the propagation.

 <a id="nestedatt--spec--discovery"></a>